 What is Baingan Bharta?

-“Baingan” in Hindi means eggplant, and “bharta” means puree or mash.
-As a result, it translates to nothing but mashed eggplant.
+In Hindi, “Baingan” means eggplant, and “bharta” means puree or mash.
+Thus, it translates to nothing but mashed eggplant.

 It’s a delicious traditional Punjabi dish brimming with spicy and smoky flavors.

 I would say that baingan bharta is a cousin of the Middle Eastern dish Baba Ganoush.
-The roasting of the aubergine is the same, but the spices and other ingredients used are unique.
+The aubergine is roasted the same way, but the spices and other ingredients used are unique.

 Ingredients